ergo70/pg_sentinel/README.md

 If `abort_statement_only` is `true`, pg_sentinel will raise an `ERROR`, aborting the current query.
 By default it is `false`, terminating the current connection with `FATAL`.

+`sentinel_message` sets the message that is reported with the error thrown.
+You may set it to something expressionless yet unique that can easily be detected in the logs.
+By default, it says "Severe internal error detected!".

 If you're using this with a version of PostgreSQL prior to 9.2, you will need also to have a line like this before the above lines: